-Total Central America Spending
+Total Central America travel costs

 This includes expenses such as our international airfare to give you a better idea of what a full trip like this would cost.
 We were in Central America for 22 nights.
 I’ve listed costs in US dollars and euros.

 $1,892.40 / 1,720.37€ – accommodation

 $1,296.71 / 1,178.83€ – food and alcohol

 Cost of hotels in Central America – $2,048.11 / 1,861.92€